jliaw001/rshell/README.md

 ##Known Bugs
 - unable to handle commands that don't "just work" with execvp()
-- the exit command will exit no matter what comes before it (except if it's a comment).
-	-i.e. "echo hello world || exit" would still exit

 ##Test Directory:
 1. single_command.script: tests single commands